22 Brown Types of Caterpillars

 The caterpillar’s brown body is adorned with pink spots along its length, giving it an almost metallic sheen in sunlight.

-The Pink-Spotted Hawkmoth Caterpillar can be found in the southern United States, feeding on the leaves of the Oleander plant, which is toxic to most other animals.
+The Pink-Spotted Hawkmoth Caterpillar can be found in the southern United States.
+It feeds on the leaves of the Oleander plant, which is toxic to most other animals.

 Despite their beauty, the Pink-Spotted Hawkmoth Caterpillar is considered a pest as it can defoliate entire Oleander plants if not controlled.